 The most secure way to store your bitcoin is by using multisignature, or "multisig," solutions that require two or more keys to send bitcoin.
 This allows you to separate your keys from each other geographically and greatly reduce the risk of theft.

 Ideally, you would use a combination of hardware devices and multisig.
-Apps like Casa make this easy.
+Apps like the Casa app make this easy.